msan2008/aero-toolkit/README.md

 Explain that the app is deployed from `app/app.py`.

 ## Files Needed for App Integration
-List `app/app.py`, `src/inference.py`, `models/notebook2_gradient_boosting.joblib`, and `requirements.txt`.
+app/app.py
+src/inference.py
+models/themodelname
+requirements.txt

 ## Workshop Materials
-Mention slides, worksheet, and feedback form.
+The workshops are meant to teach how to use the web application and interact with the model as well as collecting feedback.
+Through slides, worksheets, and a feedback form, I am able to teach students, scientists, engineers, etc. how to use this model for their own needs but also learn on how I can improve it further.

 ## Limitations
-Clearly say this is a prototype screening tool, not a replacement for full CFD, wind tunnel testing, or professional aerodynamic design.

 This is a prototype screening tool.
 This is NOT meant to be a replacement for full CFD, wind tunnel testing, or professional aerodynamic design.
 This is only meant to help scientists, engineers, drone enthusiasts, etc. with screening different designs quickly.

 ## Future Work
-List dataset expansion, physical validation, better model tuning, improved UI, and community testing.
+Future work will include expanding the dataset, physically validating the model output, better model tuning, an improved user interface, and community testing.

 ## Author
-Name, project context, and contact if appropriate.

 This model was created by Madhav S Anoop in 2026.
 Contact the author at madhav.anoop2027@gmail.com